TrippyNazz/TrippyNazz/README.md

 <p align='center'>
 <a href="https://www.linkedin.com/in/naz-sulaman/"><img height="30" src="https://github.com/nazsulaman/nazsulaman/blob/main/linkedin.png?raw=true"></a>&nbsp;&nbsp;
 </p>
 I am a contract front-end developer from Canada.
 Currently, I have been focusing on Web3 as a well as developing web systems.
 Passionate about the latest technological advancements, with a focus on innovation.
-Have experience with React, Javascript, and Java.
+Have experience with React, Javascript, Java, and C#.

 <br/><br/>